jbamisaye/app-integration-platform-mvp/frontend-prototype/README.md

 - Improve UI/UX with responsive design and accessibility.
 - Create admin dashboard for operational monitoring.
 - Add user authentication and profile management.
+- Allow users to book train options as an alternative to taxis.
+- Support taxi bookings independently of flight selection.

 ---